rickosborne/cascades/md/05-0-5-descent.md

 "Yeah.
 I'm here."

-I'd barely gotten the first word out before she'd let me go and I heard the PA crackle to life.
+I'd barely gotten the first word out before she'd let me go.
+I heard the PA crackle to life.
 It was only then that I noticed the steady increase in screaming.
 People were waking up to not being able to breathe and everyone around them screaming.
 What else were they going to do?